pokemonrocks9/castwise/README.md

 ==FOR FULL TRANSPARENCY==
 LLMs are used to aid with the coding of this app, as I am very new to this.
 However, no data put in is to be fed into an LLM, nor will I allow images for future parts of this app, or any submitted or account data to be fed into an LLM.
-There is no AI in the program itself, and there never will be.
+There is no AI in the program itself.
+The only calculations are for rates of fishing, and the Solunar view.